turnerrocks1/KernelFuzzer/README.md

 # fukkkkern

+All credit's goes to P0 and it's members for their ideas and code pieces that I borrowed!

 fukkkkernfuzzer is a Hybrid fuzzer between a smart fuzzer schematics and a majority dumb fuzzer for IOKIT fuzzying.

 The smart side of the fuzzer is the "logic" ~*which isn't 100% correct"*~.